EricFillion/happy-transformer/docs/pages/9-deepspeed.md

 | "path-to-json"  | str  | You may provide a path to a JSON file with the format as described [here](https://huggingface.co/docs/transformers/main_classes/deepspeed) to use custom settings |

 EvalArgs:
-ZERO-2 is not compatible with DeepSpeed.
+ZERO-2 is not compatible with evaluating.

 | Value           | Type | Meaning                                                                                            |
 |-----------------|------|----------------------------------------------------------------------------------------------------|